Game-Manual-P-Maintainers/gmp/README.md

 ---
 description: >-
   A quick intro to the comprehensive FTC programming guide!
-Presented by teams
+Presented by FTC teams
   #12857, #12331, and #8872.
 ---